DoodleScheduling/qa-backend-challenge/README.md

 - */calendars*

 The purpose of the service is to manage the meeting scheduling.
 We can create:
-- *Users* - Represent clients of the platform.
+- *Users* - represent clients of the platform.
 User is defined with a `name`.
 - *Slots* - represent a time span that can be selected to book a meeting.
 Slot is defined with `startAt`, and `endAt` timestamps.
 - *Meetings* - represent selected slots.
 Once a slot is selected, it becomes a meeting.
 Meeting is defined with a  `title`, `slotId`, and `participants`.